Foundations of Black Hole Accretion Disk Theory: Selected Astrophysical Applications

-For black hole sources, advection through the event horizon allows the excess thermal energy to be effectively absorbed without ever radiating.
-For neutron star sources, on the other hand, the presence of a hard surface ensures that the excess energy is released upon impact and must be radiated to infinity.
-This implies that for disks in the ADAF state, a black hole source should be significantly less luminous that a neutron star one with the same mass accretion rate \cite{narayan_95b}.
-Perhaps a more important point is that the {\em range} of luminosities should be wider for a black hole source than for a neutron star one \cite{narayan_97}.
-This is because, while the luminosity goes as $L \propto \dot{m}$ for {\em all} neutron star states and for black holes in a high accretion state, it goes as $L \propto \dot{m}^2$ for black holes in the ADAF state for which $\dot{m} < 10^{-2}-10^{-1}$.
-Since the luminosity is also proportional to the mass of the central object $L \propto M$, at the highest accretion rates a black hole source should be more luminous than a neutron star one due to its higher mass (Figure \ref{figure:narayan97}).
+The key is that, for black hole sources, advection through the event horizon allows the excess thermal energy to be effectively absorbed without ever radiating.
+For neutron star sources, on the other hand, the presence of a hard surface ensures that the excess energy of accretion is released upon impact and must be radiated to infinity.
+This implies that for systems in the ADAF state, a black hole source should be significantly less luminous that a neutron star one with the same mass accretion rate \cite{narayan_95b}.
+Perhaps a more important point is that the \emph{range} of luminosities should be wider for a black hole source than for a neutron star one~\cite{narayan_97}.
+This is because, while the luminosity goes as $L \propto \dot{m}$ for \emph{all} neutron star states and for black holes in a high accretion state, it goes as $L \propto \dot{m}^2$ for black holes in the ADAF state for which $\dot{m} < 10^{-2}-10^{-1}$.
+Furthermore, since the luminosity is also proportional to the mass of the central object $L \propto M$, at the highest accretion rates a black hole source should be more luminous than a neutron star one due to its higher mass (Figure~\ref{figure:narayan97}).
 Another key point to this argument is that neutron stars can independently and reliably be confirmed if they display type I bursts, which are thermonuclear flashes occurring in material accumulated on the surface of the neutron star \cite{joss_84}.
 Thus one can compare known neutron star sources against suspected black hole sources.
-This has now been done in a number of otherwise similar sources and Narayan's expectations have indeed been confirmed \cite{narayan_97,menou_99,garcia_01} (a recent example is shown in Figure \ref{figure:narayan97}).
-This provides compelling observational evidence for the existence of black hole event horizons, although this falls short of being a proof as was pointed out in \cite{abramowicz_02}.
+This has now been done in a number of otherwise similar sources and Narayan's expectations have indeed been confirmed~\cite{narayan_97,menou_99,garcia_01} (a recent example is shown in Figure~\ref{figure:narayan97}).
+This provides compelling observational evidence for the existence of black hole event horizons, although this falls short of being a proof~\cite{abramowicz_02}.
+This topic is discussed further in the review article by Narayan and McClintock~\cite{narayan_08}.